openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 > Do not use this for supplementary files.
 See Supplementary files for more information.<!-- missing hyperlink -->

 ## Generating typeset files with Janeway
 Janeway also offers the option to convert manuscript files using the [Pandoc plugin](https://github.com/BirkbeckCTP/pandoc), which can generate HTML galleys from a MS Word document.
+For a full guide on how to manage typesetting with Pandoc, see Typesetting with Pandoc <!-- missing hyperlink →.

 If you are interested in using the Pandoc plugin, contact your System administrator (What is a system administrator? <!-- missing hyperlink -->).